-- Apply for readmission to the college if not currently enrolled: - 2.
-Submit a letter requesting reinstatement to the appropriate nursing program personnel; - 3.
+1. Apply for readmission to the college if not currently enrolled;

+- 2. Submit a letter requesting reinstatement to the appropriate nursing program personnel; - 3.
 Submit letter of request in a timely manner so that reinstatement would occur within one year from the term of withdrawal or failure; - 4.
 Demonstrate competency in all previous nursing courses successfully completed; and - 5.
+Successfully remediate foundational knowledge and skills with assigned faculty mentor; and - 6.
 Adhere to nursing curriculum or program policies and procedures effective at the point of reinstatement.